arulhuw/cs/csweek2GibbsModel&Introduction/materials/CS1Week2worksheetStudents.md

 Opening sentence: **Achievements help us value ourselves and what we do**.
 Activity: Continue by adding background details.
 Try to move from general to specific.
 Write 2 or 3 sentences (5 minutes)

-**Achievements help us value ourselves and what we do.**
+>**Achievements help us value ourselves and what we do.**

 ## Activity 4 – Thesis statement/outline
 > ### Complete the introductory paragraph in the box below by adding a thesis statement and an outline.
----
-Achievements help us value ourselves and what we do.
-However, value of achievements varies from person to person.
-Something that a person considers a great achievement may not be great at all for another person.
-Similarly, exploring the psychology of greatness, I also feel, as noted by Simonton (1994), the degree of greatness of an achievement may diminish or expand as years pass by.
-Despite the financial hardships and health difficulties I faced last year, I managed to attain some achievements which include getting a new job, visiting India, and enrolling myself for a degree, however, my greatest achievement last year was indeed meeting my new friend, Jemma…
+- Achievements help us value ourselves and what we do.
+- However, value of achievements varies from person to person.
+- Something that a person considers a great achievement may not be great at all for another person.
+-  Similarly, exploring the psychology of greatness, I also feel, as noted by Simonton (1994), the degree of greatness of an achievement may diminish or expand as years pass by.
+-   Despite the financial hardships and health difficulties I faced last year, I managed to attain some achievements which include getting a new job, visiting India, and enrolling myself for a degree, however, my greatest achievement last year was indeed meeting my new friend, Jemma…
 ---